-Those programs that include a degree in the College of Arts and Sciences include:
+Those programs that include a degree in the College of Arts & Sciences include:

 ISB: The Huntsman Program in International Studies and Business

 LSM: The Roy and Diana Vagelos Program in Life Science and Management

 VIPER: The Roy and Diana Vagelos Integrated Program in Energy Research